rohannijhawan02/SSLgcn/README.md

 # SSL-GCN Molecular Toxicity Prediction

 A graph-learning project for binary molecular-toxicity prediction from SMILES.
-It contains the supervised GCN and baseline-model implementation used for the final experiments, preprocessing and graph-conversion code, notebooks, saved evaluation tables, and an optional FastAPI/React interface.
+It contains the supervised GCN and baseline-model implementation used for the final experiments, preprocessing and graph-conversion code, notebooks, saved evaluation tables,.

 ## Problem statement